What Is Phylum Protozoa? Classification, Characters, Example

 Examples – Ichthyosporidium, Haplosporidium.

-Now we will study completely step by step the third suborder of Phylum Protozoa.
+We will study the third suborder of Phylum Protozoa thoroughly, step by step.

 Subphylum III.
 CNIDOSPORA